-E. S.: Everything seems to suggest that - like last year - the Governor will set your prohibition aside.
+E. S.: Everything seems to suggest that - like last year - the Governor will quash your prohibition.
 And if the organisers appeal to the administrative court, they will win, because preventive restrictions on freedom of assembly are unlawful.
-But the appellate proceedings will last some time and the date for which the march is planned will pass.
+But the appeal proceedings will last some time and the date for which the march is planned will pass.
 Is this what you want?